Our Outdoor Flying Sites

 All members visiting the site MUST have their current BMFA and SMAC membership cards on them and be prepared to show same to Leisure Lake and Club officials on demand.

-Please note that only fixed wing and scale helicopters will be permitted at Leisure Lakes.
-Sport and 3-D helicopters will not be permitted.
+Please note that only fixed wing and scale/sport helicopters will be permitted at Leisure Lakes.
 3-D flying of helicopters at Leisure Lakes is strictly prohibited.
 Scale helicopter operations must not interfere with fixed-wing flying, and must be carried out in co-operation with fixed-wing operations.
 Scale helicopter operations can consist of hovering off the fixed-wing flight line, and/or 'circuit' flying with fixed-wing aircraft.

 3-D fixed-wing operation is permitted, but this must not interfere with other fixed-wing operations and must be carried out in co-operation with non-3-D flying.